-The fitness world brings a lot of jargon.
-Lot’s of it is around weight training.
-If you’re new to the scene you might have heard the terms ‘bulking’ and ‘cutting’ being used but have no idea what they mean.
+The fitness world brings a lot of jargon, especially around weight training.
+If you’re new to the scene, you might have heard the terms’ bulking’ and ‘cutting’ being used but have no idea what they mean.
 Or even if they apply to you.
 Let alone how to do them.
 So take a look at our guide to the bulk and cut.

 What is bulking?

 Sound easy?
-If you like eating and weight training it’s a process you might find quite straightforward and enjoyable.
+If you like eating and weight training, it’s a process you might find relatively straightforward and enjoyable.
 However, bulking isn’t quite as simple as eating as much fast food and processed food as you like.
-Neither is it about eating as much protein as you can.
-The extra calories for bulking should come from nutrient rich foods and include a balance of carbohydrates, proteins and fats.
+It’s more about maximising the amount of good quality protein you consume to give yourself the best chance of repairing and rebuilding the exercise-induced muscle damage you do in the gym.

 Right, gotcha.
 So what is cutting?

-Cutting involves reducing your calorie intake below what’s need to maintain your weight in order to lose body fat.
+Cutting involves reducing your calorie intake below what’s needed to maintain your weight to lose body fat.
+It’s what happens after bulking, to lose the excess bodyweight gained alongside the new muscle mass.
 You’ve probably heard of bodybuilders getting ‘cut’ or ‘ripped’, which means having very high muscle definition and minimal fat.
 The result?
 You can see those abs very clearly.

 Lowering body fat is an essential part of cutting.
-Doing lots of weight training will help to build the muscle, but without reducing the amount of body fat you have through a caloric deficit, the muscle definition won’t be revealed.
-For example, the abs might be there but you need to ‘cut’ the fat to see them.
+Doing lots of weight training will help build the muscle, but without reducing the amount of body fat you have through a caloric deficit, the muscle definition won’t be revealed.
+For example, the abs might be there, but you need to ‘cut’ the fat to see them.
 For most people, maintaining their hard-earned muscle during this period of losing weight is critical.
-For this reason, it’s important to cut properly.
+For this reason, it’s essential to cut correctly.

 Starvation or over restriction is not the way to go.
 Cutting is about sensible weight loss with a controlled calorie deficit that will result in a lean, healthy physique.
-Not being so skinny you have no energy to do anything or restricting so much that you can’t maintain it as a lifestyle.
 It’s also important to keep providing your muscles with a strong stimulus of weight training to encourage the body to retain muscle mass.

 What are the benefits to the bulk and cut?